Fill4/sigs_diff/README.md

 ## Dependencies

-This program requires the LAPACK and BLAS libraries
+This program requires the LAPACK and BLAS libraries and gfortran for the compilation It also needs gnuplot to use option -p that shows plots of the results

 In Linux these can be installed by running the command:

 ```
 sudo apt-get install liblapack-dev
+sudo apt-get install gfortran
+sudo apt-get install gnuplot
+# Install gnuplot-x11 if you are using an x11 server to show the plot windows

 ```

 ## Compiling